Psychiatric Services: Medical Evaluation and Monitoring

 We believe the best care is possible when your therapist and your prescribing practitioner have an ongoing working relationship that is then put to use on your behalf.
 If your counselor or therapist is outside of the CTC, then you may need to have your medication needs addressed outside of the CTC by a provider recommended by your counselor or therapist.
 You can also complete a release of information form, so that we may contact your counselor to confirm current participation in counseling.
 We occasionally follow students from Student Support Services and the Psychology Clinic who may not be participating in counseling services at the CTC.
 If this occurs, we will work with you to establish care with a community psychiatrist outside of the center.

 Transferring Medication and Medication Monitoring at the CTC

 More and more students are coming to the university already being treated with medications.
 We would like to be able to assist you with your medications, but some preparation is needed to transfer your care here.

-Even though you may be doing well on medications at present, we need to get to know you and your counseling and psychiatric needs before we can assume responsibility for prescribing and/or monitoring your medication.
-This process starts with an initial consultation with a counselor.
+Even though you may be doing well on medications at present, we need to get to know you and your counseling and psychiatric needs before we can assume responsibility for prescribing or monitoring your medication.
+This process starts with an initial consultation with a clinician.
 Some students will be referred for services within the CTC, while others may benefit most from the resources available with other providers in the community.

 If you are running low on your medication, we suggest that you call your former physician to ask for a prescription to be phoned to your local pharmacy.
-Let your physician know you are looking into transferring your services to the CTC and request a four-week supply of medication.
+Let your physician know you are looking into transferring your services to the CTC and request a four week supply of medication.
 If you are taking medication that cannot be called into a local pharmacy, mailing you a prescription may be an option.
 Please note: we will not refill prescriptions written by other psychiatrists.